-After few hectic days in dry dock, it would be time to leave dry dock.
+After a few hectic days in dry dock, it would be time to leave dry dock.
 We need to be equally attentive in leaving the dry dock as we were while coming into the dry dock.

 Before dock master floods the dry dock, all the underwater things need to be in order.
-This includes sea chests, ICCP system, echo sounder sensors, log sensors and drain plugs.
+This includes sea chests, ICCP system, echo sounder sensors, log sensors, and drain plugs.

 Echo sounder, log and drain plugs are tested for air and water tightness.
 Testing involves first putting soap solution around the drain plug.
-Then we create the vacuum around drain plug and look for any bubbles.
+Then we create the vacuum around the drain plug and look for any bubbles.